Lead Montessori Teacher ::

 Senior Elementary curriculum is organized thematically.
 Students are engaged daily in high-interest, hands-on activities that promote critical thinking and enthusiasm about learning.

-Science: During our Australia studies, students will learn about the varied Arizona and Australia ecosystems, the interdependence of life, and adaptations of plants and animals.
 Mathematics: Our math curriculum implements Montessori materials and intersects with the Common Core Standards for Mathematics.

 Language Arts: Our language arts studies include writer’s workshop sessions, small-group instruction, daily independent reading time, and daily class read-alouds.

-I have almost twenty years of experience in education, including two years in the Peace Corps, five years at McClintock High School in Tempe, and two years at Phoenix College.
+I have twenty years of experience in education, including two years in the Peace Corps, five years at McClintock High School in Tempe, and two years at Phoenix College.
 I am an avid reader and gardener.
-I came to our school as a parent eight years ago, and my time here inspired me to begin my own path as a Montessori teacher.
+I came to our school as a parent nine years ago, and my time here inspired me to begin my own path as a Montessori teacher.
 I love the passionate learning that happens in our classroom every day!

 Parent Involvement: If you have specialized skills in music, chess, foreign languages, gardening, sports, woodwork, sewing, or any other skill that you can share with our classroom, please contact Ms. Lisa to discuss how you can help.
 We would love to have you visit.